Written By

 Before you look at different providers, it is important to decide if a fuel card suits your business.

 If your business vehicles are on the road often, a fuel card can save money and help track fuel spending.
-It also makes managing expenses easier by giving you a clear record of purchases.
+It also makes managing expenses easier by giving you a clear record of purchases, which can be particularly beneficial for self-employed workers and those operating within the gig economy.

 On the other hand, if you only use one vehicle for local trips, you may not see much benefit from a fuel card.